 “Well, Ms. McPherson – “

 That stopped Haddo.
-He was prepared to deal with this person, whatever she might be, but he could only tolerate so much presumptuousness from this untermensch.
-He felt compelled to remind her, “You clearly know who I am.
+He was prepared to deal with this person, whatever it might be, but he could only tolerate so much presumptuousness from this untermensch.
+He felt compelled to remind the analyst, “You clearly know who I am.
 And yet you come here unarmed, unescorted and display such rudeness.
 The last makes the first two unwise.”

-Aggie matched Haddo’s step towards her, seeming to grow taller as she did.
+McPherson matched Haddo’s step towards her, seeming to grow taller as it did.
 “I’m not afraid of you.”

-Aggie stared up at him.
+McPherson stared up at him.
 “Haddo, what I am is not something I’m here to learn from you.”
-With a briskness that caused her brightly lacquered nails to leave trails in the dim air of the vestibule, McPherson pulled a small card from her blazer pocket.
+With a briskness that caused its brightly lacquered nails to leave trails in the dim of the vestibule, McPherson pulled a small card from a blazer pocket.
 “You invited me here.
 What do you want?”

-Haddo took the card from her, inspecting it as a conductor might a train ticket.
+Haddo took the card, inspecting it as a conductor might a train ticket.
 Truth was, he simply didn’t want anyone else to ever see it.
 He knew it read:

 While Haddo disappeared the invitation into his breast pocket, McPherson said, “Border science.
 That’s not a term that’s been popular since the days of Hans Bender.
-And since I don’t think your old enough to have been kicking around with the sturmabteilung, I think you must be using it as code for something.
-Something you don’t want your silver shield buddies to know about.”
+And since I don’t think your old enough to have been kicking around with the Schutzstaffel, I think you must be using it as code for something.
+Something you don’t want your Silver Shield buddies to know about.”

-He led her to his office, softly illuminated by the balcony windows through which he had observed her.
+He led the way to his office, softly illuminated by the balcony windows through which he had observed the taxi’s arrival.
 Tired of pretending his legs didn’t hurt, he sat down at the massive and ancient cedar desk.
-From behind its vast expanse he saw see the detective already waiting, examining the vitrine of keepsakes and curios that sat between the two windows of his balcony.
+From behind its vast expanse he saw McPherson already waiting, examining the vitrine of keepsakes and curios that stretched between the two doors to his balcony.

-Without turning from his trophies, Aggie interrupted with a, “Oof.
+Without turning from his trophies, McPherson interrupted with a, “Oof.
 Tough luck.
 Those things are nasty.”
-Haddo was pleased that she demonstrated the required knowledge of what a revenant was and simultaneously annoyed at her having waited so long only to interject with something so pointless.
-At least, he reasoned, she wasn’t touching anything.
+He was simultaneously pleased that the inspector demonstrated the required knowledge of what a Revenant was and annoyed at it for interjecting with something so pointless.
+At least, he reasoned, it wasn’t touching anything.

 He continued, “It comes at me from the east, but slowly.
 Its movement is governed by something, but I know not what.
 Perhaps the sun or the moon.”